dolph/cv/README.md

 geographically-distributed private networks while delivering changes across all production devices multiple times per day without human intervention.

+I led the modernization of monitoring and alerting from backend infrastructure from local log files to centralized logging via LogDNA, system monitoring via Sysdig (which is built on Prometheus and `statsd`), and alerting via PagerDuty.

+I also led the full operations lifecycle of geographically distributed Red Hat OpenShift/Kubernetes clusters from baremetal and virtualized provisioning to running clusters as part of [IBM Cloud Satellite](https://www.ibm.com/cloud/satellite), primarily for neartime quantum compute workloads.

 - *Squad Lead*: As squad lead, I ran daily standups, weekly backlog grooming, biweekly retrospectives, and biweekly sprint planning for a team responsible for backend infrastructure and Quantum control systems software.
 I also